 But, ugh, I hate running!
 Running sucks!

 How much do I have to run, exactly?
 I’m not a good runner.

 My knees and hips suck.
 Is it possible to work around these issues?
 I want to put in the necessary work.

-The “bad” news is that, like many other things on your Muay Thai journey, you will do a lot of things you don’t like doing but have to because of the benefits they will give you in the long-run (no pun intended).
+The “bad” news is that, like many other aspects of your Muay Thai journey, you will do things you don’t like doing but have to because of the benefits they will give you in the long-run (no pun intended).
 Running is one of them for most people.
 Nobody wants to wake up at the crack of dawn to work out, nobody wants to eat healthy most of the time, nobody wants to always do what’s uncomfortable.
 But people follow through with these anyway because the short-term discomfort will turn into long-term assets, and may even save them a lot of unnecessary discomfort down the road.

 The good news?
-There are ways to work around (or even fix) pre-existing conditions that make running difficult.
+There are many ways to work around (or even fix) pre-existing conditions that make running difficult.
+And there are even more ways to prevent such dreaded injuiries.
 And with running, you will see a significant change in a little as two weeks when it comes to improving your cardio.
 However, you will notice small improvements in your ability to go longer and do more in as little as a few days.

 The following article contains links to published scientific studies, providing research and data to the claims being made.
 Research was done to show that there have been many correlations to the assertions made in this article.
 It is also critical to note the importance of providing reputable sources to any claim or piece of "information" - there is too much bad advice and myths going around, even from the most well-intentioned of people.
 You are encouraged to go to the links provided to read more on the studies if you wish to learn more about a certain piece of information - they were included for that purpose